nlholm/docker-demo-documentation/docker-demo-documentation.md

 Once again, we started the installation without automation first.
 We ran  `sudo apt-get update` , `sudo apt-install nginx` on the master.

-After installation we worked on the nginx.conf that is available at /etc/nginx/nginx.conf.
+After installation we worked on the nginx.conf that was available at /etc/nginx/nginx.conf.

 ```
 worker_processes 1;